Denzil Jones: Background

 Denzil Jones' birth was registered in Merthyr Tydfil district, Wales, he worked at the Margam Knuckle Yard. and he died aged 84 in Margam, Wales.

 Playing career

 Notable rugby union tour matches

 Denzil Jones played, and was captain, in the combined Aberavon RFC/Neath RFC teams' 0–22 defeat by South Africa at Talbot Athletic Ground, Aberavon on Saturday 17 November 1951.

 Rugby league club career

 Denzil Jones' made his début for Wigan in the 34-3 victory over Barrow at Central Park, Wigan on Saturday 24 January 1953, and scored his first try for Wigan in the 37-5 victory over Liverpool City at Central Park, Wigan on Saturday 7 March 1953.

-Genealogical information
+Personal life

 Denzil Jones was married to Betty Smart.
-They had children; Ralph Jones (birth registered during first ¼ in Neath district), Pamela Jones (birth registered during fourth ¼ in Neath district), and Robert D. Jones (birth registered during second ¼ in Neath district).